bradley499/flitdb/SYNTAX.md

  - `column_position` - The numeric position of the column in which to access.
 Expected data type is `unsigned long int`.

  - `row_position` - The numeric position of the row in which to access.
-Expected data type is `unsigned long int`.
+Expected data type is `unsigned short`.

  - `handler` - See [Common Parameters](#common-parameters).